Arthur Quiller-Couch

-Sir Arthur Thomas Quiller-Couch (/ˌkwɪlərˈkuːtʃ/; 21 November 1863 – 12 May 1944) was a British writer who published using the pseudonym Q. Although a prolific novelist, he is remembered mainly for the monumental publication The Oxford Book of English Verse 1250–1900 (later extended to 1918) and for his literary criticism.
+Sir Arthur Thomas Quiller-Couch (/ˌkwɪlərˈkuːtʃ/; 21 November 1863 – 12 May 1944) was an English writer who published using the pseudonym Q. Although a prolific novelist, he is remembered mainly for the monumental publication The Oxford Book of English Verse 1250–1900 (later extended to 1918) and for his literary criticism.
 He influenced many who never met him, including American writer Helene Hanff, author of 84, Charing Cross Road and its sequel, Q's Legacy.
-His Oxford Book of English Verse was a favourite of John Mortimer's fictional character Horace Rumpole.
+His The Oxford Book of English Verse was a favourite of John Mortimer's fictional character Horace Rumpole.

-Life
+Early life

 Arthur Quiller-Couch was born in the town of Bodmin, Cornwall.
 He was the son of Dr Thomas Quiller Couch (d.
 1884), who was a noted physician, folklorist and historian who married Mary Ford and lived at 63, Fore Street, Bodmin, until his death in 1884.
 Thomas was the product of the union of two ancient local families, the Quiller family and the Couch family.
 Arthur was the third in a line of intellectuals from the Couch family.
 His grandfather, Jonathan Couch, was a naturalist, physician, historian, classicist, apothecary, and illustrator (particularly of fish).
 His younger sisters Florence Mabel and Lilian M. were also writers and folklorists.

 Arthur Quiller-Couch had two children.
 His son, Bevil Brian Quiller-Couch, was a war hero and poet, whose romantic letters to his fiancée, the poet May Wedderburn Cannan, were published in Tears of War.
 Kenneth Grahame inscribed a first edition of his The Wind in the Willows to Arthur's daughter, Foy Felicia, attributing Quiller-Couch as the inspiration for the character Ratty.

-He was educated at Newton Abbot Proprietary College, at Clifton College, and Trinity College, Oxford, where he took a First in Classical Moderations (1884) and a Second in Greats (1886).
-From 1886 he was for a brief time a classical lecturer at Trinity.
-After some journalistic experience in London, mainly as a contributor to the Speaker, he settled in 1891 at Fowey in Cornwall.
+Quiller-Couch was educated at Newton Abbot Proprietary College between the late 1870's and early 1880's.
+Thereafter, he also attended Clifton College, and Trinity College, Oxford, where he took a First in Classical Moderations (1884) and a Second in Greats (1886).
+From 1886, Quiller-Couch worked for a brief time as a Classics lecturer at Trinity.
+Thereafter, having gained some journalistic experience in London, mainly as a contributor to The Speaker, he resettled at Fowey in Cornwall during 1891.

 In Cornwall he was an active political worker for the Liberal Party.
 He was knighted in 1910, and in 1928 was made a Bard of the Cornish cultural society Gorseth Kernow, adopting the Bardic name Marghak Cough ('Red Knight').
 He was Commodore of the Royal Fowey Yacht Club from 1911 until his death.
 He was president of the Village Drama Society which was based at Kelly House in Devon.

-Quiller-Couch died at home in May 1944, after being slightly injured by a jeep near his home in Cornwall in the preceding March during his daily walk to the Royal Fowey Yacht Club.
+Quiller-Couch died at home in May 1944 aged 80, after being slightly injured by a jeep near his home in Cornwall in the preceding March during his daily walk to the Royal Fowey Yacht Club.